-All participants had prior experience with filming, from beginner to a mateur.
+All participants had prior experience with filming, from beginner to amateur.
 Filming experience ranged from filming static scenes to action shots using Steadicams, from short clips for the Web to short movies.
-None of the participants were familiar with computer vision, nor had they been exposed to the system before the study.
-One of the participants reported being familiar with Blockly from toys such as the Sphero $^{\rm TM}$, which she previously encountered in her part-time work.
+None of the participants was familiar with computer vision, nor had they been exposed to the system before the study.
+One of the participants reported being familiar with Blockly from toys such as the SpheroTM, which she previously encountered in her part-time work.

-Experimental Design: The study was designed to expose participants to the full operation of the system, from the creation of the configuration scripts using the GUI, to the actual filming of the action.
-To harmonize the task complexity across participants, we asked them to film a predefined sequence, communicated to
+Experimental Design: The study was designed to expose participants to the full operation of the system, from the creation of the configuration scripts using the GUI to the actual filming of the action.
+To harmonize task complexity across participants, we asked them to film a predefined sequence, communicated to them through a storyboard (printed in color on a single A3 page).
+Note that this form of study does not check creativity in run-and-gun scenarios.
+Rather, it checks productivity [57] when a DP is working